-- The Project Schedule was updated by DTP through January 2013.
-In this update, DTP again reported a possible loss of seven calendar days to the SSCD forecasted by DTP to occur on September 6, 2013.
-The WFCY schedule update reflected a -28 calendar day variance to the target date of December 20, 2013.
+- The Project Schedule was updated by DTP through February 2013.
+In this update, DTP reported a possible loss of twelve calendar days to the SSCD forecasted by DTP to occur on September 11, 2013.
+The WFCY schedule update again reflected a -28 calendar day variance to the target date of December 20, 2013.
 However, the WFCY activities and completion dates are only overlaid on the master mainline schedule but not connected to the mainline critical path or SSCD.
-MWAA completed its schedule review of the schedule update with a data date of January 25, 2013 on February 26, 2013 stating the schedule was "not accepted."
+MWAA completed its schedule review of the schedule update with a data date of February 25, 2013 on March 15, 2013 stating the schedule was "not accepted."
 See Section 4.a for additional information. - MWAA continues to monitor expenditures to date and to update the estimate at completion.
 In July 2012, MWAA allocated \$71.8 million in finance cost savings to contingency budget.
-In October 2012, MWAA identified \$19.0 million in forecast under-run commodity escalation that was transferred to the contingency budget.
-MWAA reported during the March 7, 2013 meeting that it had completed Phase 9 and has moved into Phase 10 monies.
-Through January 2013, MWAA has utilized \$359,416,703 resulting in a remaining balance of \$5.38 million through contingency Phase 10.
-With \$18,988,157 in obligated contingency, this leaves a balance of \$7.77 million for Phases 11 through 12 and a grand total balance, as of the end of January 2013, of \$13.16 million in contingency estimated to remain at project completion.
-The removal of the \$40.4 million in CNPAs from the federal portion of the Project will improve the estimate of contingency remaining at the completion of construction to \$53.56 million.
+In October 2012, MWAA identified \$19.0 million in forecast underrun commodity escalation that was transferred to the contingency budget.
+Through February 2013, MWAA has utilized \$358.62 million, of contingency, resulting in a remaining balance of \$3.18 million through contingency Phase 10.
+With \$18.99 million in obligated contingency, this leaves a balance of \$7.77 million for use in Phases 11 and 12, resulting in a grand total balance, as of the end of February 2013, of \$10.96 million in contingency estimated to remain at project completion.
+The removal of the \$40.38 million in CNPAs from the federal portion of the Project will improve the estimate of contingency remaining at the completion of construction to \$51.36 million.
 In the opinion of the PMOC, the Project has adequate contingency. - MWAA submitted the latest revision of the RCMP (Revision 3) to the FTA on March 28, 2012 and FTA letter of April 13, 2012 found it acceptable.
 For details, see section 3 "Project Management Plan and Sub-plans" below. - The Quality Assurance (QA)/Safety group maintains an active schedule of audits and surveillances and accident data.

-Through February 2013, there has been a cumulative total of 12,332,320 hours worked with six lost time cases.
+Through March 2013, there has been a cumulative total of 12,520,267 hours worked with six lost time cases.

 DTP submitted the Safety and Security Certifiable Items List (SCIL) Revision 6 to include the WFCY on August 6, 2012.
-Comments were received from WMATA on September 21, 2012.
-MWAA completed its review and issued Letter No. 07547 dated October 24, 2012 identifying comments needing to be addressed.
-DTP responded by letter on November 30, 2012 and MWAA and DTP met on December 18, 2012 to discuss the open comments further.
-DTP subsequently resubmitted the SCIL Revision 6, which was approved "as noted" on February 5, 2013.
+After MWAA review and comment, DTP subsequently resubmitted the SCIL Revision 6, which was approved "as noted" on February 5, 2013.

 DTP submitted revisions to the System Safety/Security Management Plan (SSMP) and DTP Procedures PPQ 01.06.02, Development and Maintenance of the Safety/Security Certifiable Items List, and PPQ 01.06.03, Design Conformance Certification, which MWAA accepted on December 6, 2010.
-The FTA and PMOC met with MWAA, WMATA, and DTP on April 29, 2011 and again on January 27, 2012 to discuss development and status of a revised SSMP to integrate WMATA and MWAA systems testing, interface management and pre-revenue operations.
-SSMP Revision 9 was completed in March 2012 and MWAA and WMATA approved the revised SSMP on March 20 and 22, 2012, respectively.
+The FTA and PMOC met with MWAA,

+WMATA, and DTP on April 29, 2011 and again on January 27, 2012 to discuss development and status of a revised SSMP to integrate WMATA and MWAA systems testing, interface management and pre-revenue operations.
+SSMP Revision 9 was completed in March 2012; MWAA and WMATA approved the revised SSMP on March 20 and 22, 2012, respectively.
 The PMOC reviewed the completed revision and provided comments to the FTA on April 5, 2012.
-The FTA accepted SSMP, Rev.9 dated March 2012 on April 13, 2012.
+The FTA accepted SSMP Rev. 9 dated March 2012 on April 13, 2012.